trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 into the meat of TriBITS starting with the overall structure of a TriBITS project in the next section.

-..
-ToDo: Edited and spell-checked up to here on 4/1/2014!

 TriBITS Project Structure
 =========================

-TriBITS is a framework, implemented in CMake to create CMake projects.
-As a framework, it defines the the overall structure of a CMake build system for a project and processes project, repository, and package specific files in a specified order.
+TriBITS is a Framework, implemented in CMake, to create CMake projects.
+As a Framework (with a capital "F"), TriBITS defines the the overall structure of a CMake build system for a project and it processes the various project-, repository-, and package-specific files in a specified order.
 Almost all of this processing takes place in the `TRIBITS_PROJECT()`_ macro (or macros and functions it calls).

-..
-ToDo: Provide outline of the subsections to come.
+The following subsections define the essence of the TriBITS framework in some detail.
+Later sections cover specific topics and the various sections link to each other.
+Within this section, the subsection `TriBITS Structural Units`_ defines the basic units `TriBITS Project`_, `TriBITS Repository`_, `TriBITS Package`_, `TriBITS TPL`_ and other related structural units.
+The subsection `Processing of TriBITS Files: Ordering and Details`_ defines exactly what files TriBITS processes and in what order.
+It also shows how to get TriBITS to show exactly what files it is processing to help in debugging issues.
+The subsection `Coexisting Projects, Repositories, and Packages`_ gives some of the rules and constrains for how the different structure units can co-exist in the same directories.
+The last subsection in this section covers the `Standard TriBITS TPLs`_.

 TriBITS Structural Units
 ------------------------